Amtrak Accessible Rooms

 Booking Amtrak Accessible Rooms

-My best advice is to book as early as possible to get the best price and the date you wish.
+My best advice is to book as early as possible to get the best price and the date you want.
 Waiting until the day of travel could lead to disappointment, as you may not be able to get a room.
 Prices increase as these rooms sell out.

 You can make reservations for one or two people in these rooms.